turbot/steampipe-plugin-aws/docs/tables/aws_sagemaker_training_job.md

 # Table: aws_sagemaker_training_job

-A Training job helps to train a model in Amazon SageMaker.
+A training job helps to train a model in Amazon SageMaker.

 ## Examples